 Restaurant Kitchen Layout and Design

-The final piece to minimizing restaurant kitchen equipment costs lies in your kitchen’s layout and design.
+The final piece to minimizing restaurant kitchen equipment costs lies in your kitchen’s floor plan and design.

 Creating an efficient workspace will reduce the time it takes to get food plated and into the dining room, but it will also cut unnecessary equipment costs.